sunzhon/HOVER/README.md

 # Installation

 1. Install Isaac Lab, see the [installation guide](https://isaac-sim.github.io/IsaacLab/v2.0.0/source/setup/installation/index.html).
-    **Note**: Currently Isaac Lab 2.0.0 is supported.
-After you clone the Isaac Lab repository, check out the `v2.0.0` tag before installation.
+    **Note**: Currently HOVER has been tested with Isaac Lab versions 2.0.0 and 2.1.0.
+After you clone the Isaac Lab repository, check out the specific tag before installation.
 Also note that the `rsl_rl` package is renamed to `rsl_rl_lib` with the current `v2.0.0` tag of Isaac Lab, causing installation issues.
     This will be fixed once a new tag is created on the Isaac Lab repo.
     This error would not affect this repo, as we have our own customized `rsl_rl` package.